pitastrudl/wekanwiki/Troubleshooting-Mail.md

 1. ...`export MAIL_FROM='Thomas Anderson <neo@matrix.org>'`

 ## Using mail service from zoho
-If you have your personal mail on zoho for your domain example.com, then follow these steps to add MAIL_URL Let's assume following username username=user1@example.com password=12@3424dsfsf
+If you have your personal mail on zoho for your domain example.com, then follow these steps to add MAIL_URL.
+Let's assume following username username=user1@example.com password=12@3424dsfsf

-Step 1: encode the username and password encoded username: user1%40example.com encoded password: 12%403424dsfsf
+Step 1: encode the username and password

+encoded username: user1%40example.com
+encoded password: 12%403424dsfsf

 Step 2: form MAIL_URL

 MAIL_URL=smtps://user1%40example.com:12%403424dsfsf@smtp.zoho.com:465/

 By default zoho uses port number 465 with TLS enabled.

 Step 3: form MAIL_FROM

 MAIL_FROM=Wekan Notifications <user1@example.com>